 We identify the dominant stories and mental models in an organization that guide what is done, along with the why and how behind it.
 We then engage our clients in assessing the alignment of these stories with their skills, & structures, refining each of these three Levers to ensure they are as effective and values-driven as possible.

 "A quick fix is neither." -Christine King

-Drawing on design thinking principles and tools, we guide and teach processes that reveal the skills, structures, and stories in need of development and transformation.
+You can iterate your culture just like you iterate your product!
+Drawing on agile and design thinking principles and tools, we guide and teach processes that reveal the skills, structures, and stories in need of development and transformation.
 This process involves an ongoing and collaborative Data-Define-Dream-Design-Do cycle: Data gathering to see what is currently happening; Defining the challenges (organizational dynamics that both support and impede innovation & execution) based on data patterns; Dreaming up wildly successful futures; Designing interventions that bridge current reality and future dreams; Doing the planned intervention to test assumptions & efficacy; and gathering Data again to assess efficacy and inform next steps.